-Ensuring confidentiality of communications is a valuable objective.
-However, the costs of compliance have only encumbered a certain number of actors (e-communications services providers) while other actors not covered by ePD should also ensure the confidentiality of communications and the fundamental right to privacy.
-This has put European telecommunications service providers at a competitive disadvantage vis-à-vis other players offering the same services, imposing a significant loss of competitiveness on the concerned organisations and a relevant impact on the innovation and on the time to market for new services.
-Moreover, investments that would have been made in the absence of sector specific regulation are delayed of finally discarded.
+The objectives of ensuring confidentiality of communications might be very relevant, but the point is that the costs of compliance have only be put on a certain number of actors (e-communications service providers) while other actors not covered by EPD should also ensure the confidentiality of communications and the fundamental right to privacy.
+This has put European telecommunications service providers at a competitive disadvantage vis-à-vis other players offering the same services.